Are You Willing To Stop Gun Violence?

-Right now our system is very — maybe only — focus is on punishment and “winning”.
-On the periphery, I’ve seen several cases where seeking true help for the individual is last.
+Right now our court system is very — maybe only — focus is on punishment and “winning”.
+On the periphery, I’ve seen several cases where seeking true help for the individual (perpetrator) is last.
 To the attorneys, it’s much more about “winning” as if people’s lives and future are a game.
 It makes me sick, and I can’t understand how they sleep at night.
 Truly, they must feed themselves all kinds of lies to avoid separating fact from fantasy — emphasis here on our prosecutors — but much of the blame rests with the Judges that allow it.
 We must change that attitude, and fire those who won’t put the lives of individuals first.

 Get Rid of Guns in Entertainment.

 Certainly the entertainment industry could do a lot to influence the perception of guns and gun violence.
 Movies without violence?
 Entertainment where conflict is resolved by higher skills — like thinking?
+Or reasoning?
+Or kindness?
 That’s not as easy or as shocking, so maybe the industry isn’t up to the task.
 Violence sells, so maybe the money is worth more than the shooting victims lives?

 Address Mental Health.

 We must make mental health issues easier to address, less expensive and most of all — remove the associated stigma.
 It’s absolutely stupid that you can easily acquire a gun without care, but you can’t access mental health without risk of permanent repercussion.
 As we grow and become more crowded and busy, these issues grow too, and they’re not going away.
-Importantly, it’s not just those with mental health concerns I’m talking about.
+Importantly, it’s not just those with outrageous mental health concerns I’m talking about.
 There are always indicators of hidden emotional challenges.
 (See #2 above.)
 Parents too (and others in a close role) must have the ability to get help for those they are close to — without the red tape and potentially permanent maligning of someone who needs the help.

 Bring Practical Testing.